libusb/hidapi/README.md

 ### Console Test App

-If you want to play around with your HID device/devices before starting any development with HIDAPI and using a GUI app is not an option for you - you may try a [`hidapitester`](https://github.com/todbot/hidapitester).
+If you want to play around with your HID device before starting any development with HIDAPI and using a GUI app is not an option for you, you may try [`hidapitester`](https://github.com/todbot/hidapitester).

 This app has a console interface for most of the features supported by HIDAPI library.